MacintoshGarden/Website/Documentation/Archive/Access.md

 The website is mainly for presenting information on titles and serving up images, documents and the essential files.
 When there are more things available that is not presented on a title page, the page will state that there are more items available inside the archive.

 ## FTP
-One of the ways to access the archive in its entirety.
+One of the ways to access the archive.
+Requires a username and password.
-Note that the Incoming folder is reserved for file uploads, and while listing the contents is permitted - downloading is not.
+**Note** that the Incoming folder is reserved for file uploads, and while listing the contents is permitted - downloading is not.

+**Accessing the FTP**
+All the connection information is available via the website.

 **Incoming Directory Explained**
 Due to the nature of the archive, file uploads can be done by both registered and anonymous users.